|

 made a few repairs and mods

-to the amp, usually with help
+to the LK550, usually with

-from other knowledgeable hams
+help from other knowledgeable

-LK550.
-This page is my
+hams.
+This page is my attempt

-attempt to give something
+to give something back.

 Warning - lethal high voltages inside

-The LK550 HT runs at about 3kV off load, and dips to about 2.6kV on load.
+The LK550 HT runs at about 3kV off-load, and dips to about 2.6kV on load.

-3kV at up to an amp or
+up to an amp or more will fry

-more will fry and most likely
+and most likely kill you in

-kill you in an instant, with
+an instant, with no second

-This rates alongside
+rates alongside skydiving,

-skydiving, motor racing, coal
+motor racing, coal mining,

-mining, urban search and
+electric chairs, urban search

-rescue, looking down the
+and rescue, looking down the

 barrel, and playing with